tidepool-org/development/docs/README.md

 You may configure https access and generate TLS secrets by providing the `domains` for the hosts and a name in which to store the TLS certificate.
-Here is an example that turns off HTTP access and enables HTTPS access only, using 5 DNS aliases, for two domains, and with automatic generation of a TLS certificate:
+Here is an example that turns off HTTP access and enables HTTPS access only, using 5 DNS aliases, for two domains, and with automatic generation of a TLS certificate.
+The first name listed of the default protocol is used as the `common name` and the default host for email verifications.
    ```yaml
    spec:
      values: